whatwg/streams/streams-for-raw-video-explainer.md

 ## Non-goals

-*   Add support for supporting transfer and closing of arbitrary JavaScript objects.
+*   Add support for transferring and closing of arbitrary JavaScript objects.

 ## Use cases